hanwendong1/instructionteam/content/0-page.md

 {% include figure.html img="navigate.jpg" alt="Navigate to Academic Search Premier" caption="Navigate to Academic Search Premier" width="75%" %}
 Sign in to your account using your U of I email and password.
-{% include figure.html img="signin.jpg" alt="The sign-in screen" caption="The sign-in screen" width="40%" %}
+{% include figure.html img="signin.gif" alt="The sign-in screen" caption="The sign-in screen" width="40%" %}

 {:start="2"}
 2. Let’s search for articles related to why we sometimes get music stuck in our head.
 These are often called earworms.
 We can type keywords **earworms music brain** in the search box.
 This is the same as using the Boolean phrase **earworms AND music AND brain** because the database automatically puts an AND in all capital letters between each word.
 Click search after typing the keywords.